 return '' # need to return SOME string w/200

-On the other hand, if you're not going to continue with migrations and want to delete everything completely, you can shutdown your project.
+On the other hand, if you're not going to continue with this application or other related migration codelabs and want to delete everything completely, shut down your project.

 Next steps